GabeScott/standard-works-vault/General Conference/1997 October - A Celestial Connection to Your Teenage Years.md

 It is important for you young people to recognize that the foundation of your future success, both temporally and spiritually, is being built while in your teenage years.
 If those years are fractured with sin and go unrepaired, then the structure of your life will be built upon a weakened foundation.
 Your future will be less secure and certainly more stressful.

 We all realize that in today’s society, the family, and particularly our youth, is under assault throughout the entire world.
 The prophet Isaiah saw our day and that it would be a day turned upside down.
-This prophecy and warning is found in Isaiah 5:20–21 [Isa.
-5:20–21]:
+This prophecy and warning is found in [[Isaiah 5.20|Isaiah 5:20–21]][[Isaiah 5.21|]]:

 “Woe unto them that call evil good, and good evil; that put darkness for light, and light for darkness; that put bitter for sweet, and sweet for bitter!